DJDomingo/cpsc486_proj1/README.txt

 Build: Used Visual Studio and coded with C++.
 Usage:  Currently project has:
 	- Calculating of Frustrum Vertices and Panels
-	- Separate cpp that takes in a file (our file) and gathers appropriate data Still needs:
+	- Takes in a file (our file) and gathers appropriate data Still needs:
-	- Integrating file cpp into main cpp
 	- Calculating azimuth and elevation for points when moving objects into world space
 	- Putting Triangles into bags to make objects
 	- Clipping and Culling of Objects using the Frustrum calculated